 – Clean, declutter and/or redecorate…if you feel like it (who is gonna see anyway?!)

 – Nothing.
 Just.
 Do.
 Nothing.
 At least some of the time.
 And/Or sleep in/nap.
 Turn off your alarms, at least for a while (I know for me, creating some kind of rituals/routine is helpful to my mental health, but sometimes it’s really nice to NOT have it, too).

 – Keep moving.
 Walk your dog or just walk alone, listening to nature or a book or podcast.
 Do an online fitness challenge if that’s your kind of thing.
-But exercise, sunshine and fresh air are both important for physical and mental health and even in lockdown we are encouraged to continue these things whilst practising social distancing.
+But exercise, sunshine and fresh air are important for physical and mental health.
+Even in lockdown, we are encouraged to continue these things whilst practising social distancing.

 – Support small local businesses if you can – they are struggling.
 For some, this is more than a livelihood, it’s a DREAM.
 And so many are coming up with innovative ideas to keep those dreams alive.

 – If you are a business owner yourself, use the opportunity to do all the jobs you struggle to fit in – write a business plan, catch up on bookkeeping and paperwork, schedule social media posts, do a marketing course or write a social media plan, etc etc.

 Breathe.
 Love.
 Connect.
 Be.

 Always reach out if you need to.
 Remember it is PHYSICAL distancing, not SOCIAL distancing.
 We are all in this together.